AI-Assyria/assyrian-bible-workbench/README.md

 ## 📝 Important Notes on Syriac Script

 * **Eastern Vowel Accuracy**: Diacritic rendering is tailored to the **Eastern Syriac (Maḏnḥāyā)** tradition.
 * **OCR Limitations**: The `syr` model is mainly trained on **Estrangelā**.
 OCR accuracy may vary with Eastern fonts.
-A future goal is training a custom Tesseract model on Peshitta glyphs.
+A future goal is training a custom Tesseract model on Maḏnḥāyā glyphs specifically.

 ---